CawaAlreadyTaken/ctf-on-k8s/README.md

     # The host of the challenges
     CHALLENGES_HOST="example.it"

+    # The k8s namespace where challenges will be deployed
+    # This should NOT be the same used for the docker registry
+    NAMESPACE="example-namespace"
     ```

-3. Make sure to update the `secrets.env` file with the correct values:
+3. Make sure to update the `secrets.env` file with the correct values.
+The CTFD_API_KEY value should be equal to the SECRET_KEY variable defined in CTFd during its setup (`CTFd/docker-compose.yml`):

     ```bash
-    # CTFd API key
+    # CTFd API key, the token previously copied
     CTFD_API_KEY="ctfd_aabbccddeeffgghhiijjkkllmmnnooppqqrrssttuuvvwwxxyyzz"
     ```